-The Rockets’ Red Ink: from EELV to a Competitive Future for Space Launches
+The Rockets’ Red Ink: from EELV to a Competitive Space Launch Future

 The EELV program was designed to reduce the cost of government space launches through greater contractor competition, and modifiable rocket families whose system requirements emphasized simplicity, commonality, standardization, new applications of existing technology, streamlined manufacturing capabilities, and more efficient launch-site processing.
 Result: the Delta IV (Boeing) and Atlas V (Lockheed Martin) heavy rockets.